Russian police block mobilization protests, arrest hundreds - NewsBreak

 People who tried to hold individual pickets that are allowed under Russian law also were detained.

-The quick police action followed the dispersal of Wednesday’s protests, when over 1,300 people were detained on Wednesday in Moscow, St. Petersburg and other cities.
+The quick police action followed the dispersal of Wednesday’s protests, when over 1,300 people were detained in Moscow, St. Petersburg and other cities.

 Putin on Saturday signed a hastily approved bill that toughens the punishment for soldiers who disobey officers’ orders, desert or surrender to the enemy.